dessa-oss/atlas/api_docs/templates/quick_start.md

 ## 1. Setup Conda Environment

 Create a new Conda environment which we will install the Foundation packages into.
-To do this, open tbe Anaconda Navigator and open an Anaconda prompt.
+To do this, open the Anaconda Navigator and open an Anaconda prompt.
 Then, create a new environment by running:
 ```bash
 conda create --name found-env python=3.6
 ```